mhendrey/lakeshack/README.md

 ![lakeshack logo](/images/lakeshack_128.png)

-A simplified data lake, more of a data shack, optimized for retrieving filtered records from Parquet files.
+A simplified data lakehouse, more of a data shack, optimized for retrieving filtered records from Parquet files.
 Lakeshack gathers up the min/max values for specified columns from each Parquet file and stores them into a database.
 When you want to query for a set of records, it first checks the database to get the list of Parquet files that might have